 Our priority is to ensure that all international students have positive experiences while studying at Melbourne Girls’ College and that the quality of care and support assists them in integrating into the MGC school community, improving their understanding of Australian culture.

 HOW TO APPLY

-MGC caters for international student enrolments from year 10 – 12.
-Applications must be made directly to the International Students Program, Department of Education and Training, Victorian Government Schools International Student Program: http://www.study.vic.gov.au/deecd/learn/student-programs/en/student-programs_home.cfm
+MGC caters for international student enrolments from year 10 to 12 VCE students.
+Applications must be made directly to the International Students Program, Department of Education and Training, Victorian Government Schools International Student Program: https://www.study.vic.gov.au/en/Pages/default.aspx

-Students applying to Melbourne Girls’ College will need to demonstrate academic results in excess of 80% for the last two years of school.
+Students applying to Melbourne Girls’ College will need to demonstrate academic results at least 80% for the last two years of school.
 Students who achieve IELTS 6.0 (at least 5.5 for each section) can come to mainstream school without 21-week English course in ELC.
 Selected students will be interviewed in English to gauge not only their level in English, but also their suitability to living and studying successfully away from home in a second language and vastly different cultural environment than their own.
 All international students are expected to participate in at least one extra-curricular activity, club, team, sport, etc, to help them integrate with and participate in the school community.

 CONTACTS WITHIN MELBOURNE GIRLS’ COLLEGE: